 Naturopathic Medicine - HB 843 by Rep. David Smith (R-Winter Springs) and SB 898 by Sen. Ileana Rodriguez (R-Doral) create the Board of Naturopathic Medicine within the Department of Health (DOH).
 HB 845 also by Rep. David Smith and SB 900 by Sen. Ileana Rodriguez require the Board of Naturopathic Medicine to establish certain fees licensure by examination and licensure by endorsement, respectively, of naturopathic physicians.

-HB 843 was approved by the House Healthcare Regulation Subcommittee on Wednesday, 1/24.
-HB 845 was temporarily postponed in the House Healthcare Regulation Subcommittee on Wednesday, 1/24.
+HB 843 was approved by the House Healthcare Regulation Subcommittee on 1/24.

+HB 845 was scheduled to be heard but was temporarily postponed.